 Passive exercises can help you maintain range of motion and regain control of your muscles.
 During passive exercises, a therapist moves your muscles for you, or you move them yourself using your non-affected arm.

 Even though you technically aren’t activating the muscle, having someone else do the motion is enough to stimulate the brain and rekindle the neural networks that help you move.
+Additionally, these exercises will help to keep your joints mobile while your arm is in the flaccid state.

 2. Mirror Therapy